 Want to apply for a green card?
 Whether your are seeking to obtain permanent residence through marriage, family members, employment, investment or the visa lottery, we link to government pages which explain each of these processes in detail.

 Are you in removal proceedings?
-We link to important resources provided by the Immigration Courts, the Board of Immigration Appeals (BIA) and the Federal Courts.
+We link to important resources provided by the Immigration Courts, the Board of Immigration Appeals (BIA) and the Federal Courts regarding deportation defense.

 Are you an employer?
 Check out our Employers Compliance Guide and learn more about sponsoring employees for temporary work visas and green cards, E-Verify and how to comply with I-9 laws.

-Since Carl Shusterman formerly served as an INS Trial Attorney (1976-82), he has written many articles and filmed numerous videos about each of the above subjects.
+Carl Shusterman served as an INS Trial Attorney (1976-82) and has written hundreds of articles and filmed dozens of videos about each of the above subjects.

-Government Immigration Resources is divided into the following subtopics:
+Government Resources is divided into the following subtopics: